-We compared and discussed the differences and contradictories while speaking about the advantages and disadvantages of native app development.
+We compared and discussed the differences and contradictions while speaking about the advantages and disadvantages of native app development.
 Now, let’s have a more thorough discussion on hybrid app development as well as analyze some of the best tech stacks that you can choose while developing a cross-platform mobile app.

 Advantages of Hybrid Mobile App Development

-We have already drowned out the major arguments and parallels between the advantages and disadvantages of native and cross-platform development while discussing the native apps.
+We have already drowned out the major arguments and parallels between the advantages and disadvantages of native and cross-platform development while discussing native apps.
 As mentioned some things that make hybrid apps more preferable include:

 Let’s see what’s the difference between Native and Hybrid approaches, and understand why Hybrid wins over Native.

 Everybody, at least once, got frustrated using their favorite app because of the update of the specific operating system.
 This is especially an up-to-date topic for native apps.
 Nor is it only annoying but it’s also very costy for many users to change their mobile device as soon as the operating system is updated.
-On the other hand, the scalability of the app becomes so poor that companies simply get no other choice than hiring new development teams or the previous ones to roll out new versions with each update.
+On the other hand, the scalability of the app becomes so poor that companies simply get no other choice than to hire new development teams or the previous ones to roll out new versions with each update.
 A hybrid app or a cross-platform app easily bypasses such problems, and most of the time companies just rely on the software maintenance support that is usually provided by qualified software development agencies after the project ends.

 Native apps are less flexible as they run on a specific operating system thus it limits the ability to work in harmony with other apps.
-Simplicity is number one priority for attracting more users to install your app.
+Simplicity is the number one priority for attracting more users to install your app.
 Limited integration often annoys users cutting out the chances of scoring high in the store.
-Hybrid apps take advantage of this issue as they both perfectly connect with mobile’s system environment and get easily integrated with other apps in the store without a slightest of friction.
+Hybrid apps take advantage of this issue as they both perfectly connect with the mobile’s system environment and get easily integrated with other apps in the store without the slightest of friction.